TAX CREDIT FAQ

 Benefits such as SSDI, SSI, or military disability pensions are not considered earned income and cannot be used to claim EITC.
 For more information about disability and EITC, see www.irs.gov/Credits-&-Deductions/Individuals/Earned-Income-Tax-Credit/Disability-and-Earned-Income-Tax-Credit.

-Q. I received a letter from the IRS about EITC.
-What should I do?
+Q. If individuals received a letter from the IRS about EITC, what should they do?

-A. The IRS sends letters for reasons including, but not limited to, the following: to let you know that you may qualify for EITC, if they need to verify that you can claim EITC, or if they are proposing changes to your EITC.
+A. The IRS sends letters for reasons including, but not limited to, the following: to let individuals know that they may qualify for EITC, if they need to verify that you can claim EITC, or if they are proposing changes to your EITC.
 If you receive a letter or notice, don't ignore it.
-Follow the directions on the letter to get the EITC you deserve.
-All the information you need is in the letter.
+Follow the directions on the letter.
+All the information needed is in the letter.

 Confidential Address